excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-TESTING.md

 * def

 ### Server Testing
-1. Integration tests exist for the Launchpad.Data
+1. Integration tests exist for the Voyage.Data
    - The primary goal of these tests is to excercise the EntityFramework configuration and repositories
 2. There should be a mirrored structure between project files and test files
    - This allows the developer to locate the test file quickly based on the location of the project file